01.042: Use of Indoor Spaces

 University officials should maintain protocols for responding to demonstrations and engaging constructively with participants – especially students – when safe and appropriate.

-Users of indoor spaces must take care not to cause damage to the university’s property or leave behind trash and other items.
+Users of indoor spaces shall not cause damage to property or leave trash behind and other items.
 If this occurs, clean-up and damage fees and costs may be assessed on the responsible individuals and groups.
+The university is not responsible for any personal property brought onto the premises and assumes no liability for lost, stolen, or damaged personal property.

 10. Commercial use